 Scott Ragin is a digital marketing expert at College papers.
 He loves guiding other people through their marketing practice and shares his ideas as a blogger.

 What are SMART goals?
 How are they used to ensure the best outcomes of business projects?
-Clearly, every company regardless of the size must establish attainable goals to continue developing and improving the operations.
-The project planning process therefore needs an effective way to determine stages, objectives, and results and SMART goals are the best at helping businesses to accomplish that.
+Clearly, every company regardless of the size must establish attainable goals to continue developing and improving its operations.
+The project planning process, therefore, needs an effective way to determine stages, objectives, and results and SMART goals are the best at helping businesses to accomplish that.

 What is SMART?